Stefanos Tsitsipas: 2018: First Masters final, Next Gen champion

-2019: ATP Finals champion, world No. 5
+2019: ATP Finals title, Australian semis, No. 5

 Tsitsipas began the season at the Hopman Cup alongside Maria Sakkari, making them the first team to represent Greece at the event in 17 years.
 They finished in a three-way tie for first in their round-robin group, having won their ties against the United States and Switzerland after being upset in their opening tie against Great Britain.
 They were ranked second on the tiebreak criteria and did not advance out of the group.
 Tsitsipas's only singles win was against Frances Tiafoe, while one of his losses was against Roger Federer.
 At the 2019 Australian Open, Tsitsipas reached his first major semifinal, despite having won just five Grand Slam singles matches in total the previous year.
 All five of his wins at the event came in four sets.
 He upset world No. 3 and defending champion Roger Federer in the fourth round, saving all twelve of the break points he faced in a rematch of their Hopman Cup encounter earlier in the month.
 After continuing his run against Roberto Bautista Agut, he easily lost to No. 2 Rafael Nadal, winning only six games.
 Nonetheless, his performance helped him climb to a career-best ranking of No. 12 in the world to become the highest-ranked Greek player in history.

 Tsitsipas built on his Grand Slam success by reaching two finals in February in back-to-back weeks.
 He won his second career title at the Open 13 in Marseille over Mikhail Kukushkin before finishing runner-up to Federer at the Dubai Tennis Championships.
 His performance in Dubai put him in the top 10 of the ATP rankings for the first time.
 Tsitsipas closed out the early year hard court season with a career-best result in doubles, finishing runner-up to the Bryan brothers at the Miami Open with Wesley Koolhof.
 Tsitsipas also had an excellent clay court season.
 He won his first career clay court title a month later at the Estoril Open after defeating Pablo Cuevas in the final.
 The following week, he made another Masters final at the Madrid Open.
 During the event, he defeated No. 4 Alexander Zverev and No. 2 Rafael Nadal in the quarterfinals and semifinals respectively before finishing runner-up to No. 1 Novak Djokovic.
 This was his first win over Nadal in four attempts.
 Nadal defeated Tsitsipas a week later at the Italian Open.
 Nonetheless, Tsitsipas rose to No. 6 in the world after this series of tournaments.
 At the French Open, Tsitsipas was upset in the fourth round by Stan Wawrinka, in a marathon five set match that ended 6–8 in the final set.